Cravath, Swaine & Moore LLP Logo

 Deals & Cases

 Tatiana Lapushchik is Co-Head of the Banking and Credit Practice.
-She represents leading financial institutions, as well as corporate borrowers, in domestic and cross‑border bank financings across a variety of industries, including industrials, oil and gas, consumer, technology and media.
+Her practice spans both leveraged and investment grade bank financings across a variety of industries, including industrials, oil and gas, consumer and technology and media.
+Ms. Lapushchik dedicates a significant portion of her practice to advising on financings for private equity clients and their portfolio companies.

 Ms. Lapushchik has been repeatedly recognized as a leading lawyer in banking and finance by, among others, Chambers USA, Chambers Global, The Legal 500 US, IFLR1000, The Best Lawyers in America and Who’s Who Legal.
-Her work has been recognized in the Financial Times’ 2013 U.S. Innovative Lawyers Report and by the New York Law Journal.
-In 2019, Ms. Lapushchik received the “Best in Banking & Finance” award at Euromoney Legal Media Group’s Americas Women in Business Law Awards.
-She was also named to Crain’s New York Business’s 2020 list of “Notable Women in Law,” IFLR1000’s 2021 and 2022 lists of “Women Leaders - United States” and Lawdragon’s 2023 list of the “500 Leading Lawyers in America” as well as the 2021 and 2022 lists of the “500 Leading Dealmakers in America.”
+Her work has been recognized in the Financial Times’ U.S. Innovative Lawyers Report and by the New York Law Journal.
+Ms. Lapushchik has received the “Best in Banking & Finance” award at Euromoney Legal Media Group’s Americas Women in Business Law Awards.
+She has also been named to Crain’s New York Business’s list of “Notable Women in Law,” IFLR1000’s list of “Women Leaders - United States” and Lawdragon’s lists of the “500 Leading Lawyers in America” and the “500 Leading Dealmakers in America.”

 Ms. Lapushchik received a B.A. summa cum laude from Barnard College, Columbia University, in 1997 and a J.D. cum laude from Harvard Law School in 2000.